tommojphillips/Space-Invaders/README.md

   5. Download SDL2 VC package [`SDL2-devel-X.X.X-VC.zip`](https://github.com/libsdl-org/SDL/releases/download/release-2.30.10/SDL2-devel-2.30.10-VC.zip) (direct download link)
      - Extract and copy the `include` and `lib` folders into `Space-Invaders/lib/SDL2` you will have to create the `SDL2` directory

- 6. Open `vc\Space-Invaders.sln` in visual studio and build and run
+ 6. Open `vs\Space-Invaders.sln` in visual studio and build and run

 The project directory structure should look like this: